justin-calleja/game-dev-with-phaser/mynotes/audacity.md

 Take a section of no talking (ambient noise).

 Linux:
-Effect -> Noise reduction and repair -> Get Noise Profile
+Effect -> Noise reduction and repair -> Get Noise Profile (step 1)
 Mac:
 Effect -> Noise reduction -> get noise profile

-Then select everything -> Effect -> Repeat noise reduction
+Then select everything -> Effect -> Noise reduction and repair -> select Ok (step 2).

 Or ... maybe going to Effect -> Noise reduction and repair -> Ok on step 2 (maybe this does the same thing as repeat noise reduction)